panmengxin/mengxin_pan/research.md

 <p>Our lab studies climate and weather extremes through an interdisciplinary framework that integrates physical climate science, artificial intelligence, and societal applications.
 We are particularly interested in how long-term climate change reshapes day-to-day extreme weather events, and how improved scientific understanding can support adaptation and resilience.</p>

-<h2 id="extreme-weather-in-the-changing-climate" class="section-title">Extreme Weather In The Changing Climate</h2>
+<h2 id="extreme-weather-in-the-changing-climate" class="section-title">Extreme Weather in the Changing Climate</h2>

 <p><strong>Atmospheric rivers (ARs)</strong> &mdash; "the rivers in the sky" &mdash; are long, narrow, transient corridors of intense moisture transport in the atmosphere.
 They supply essential moisture to terrestrial ecosystems and human water resources, while the landfall of extreme ARs can also bring life-threatening weather.</p>